JojSh/intro_to_web/weekly_notes/3_intro_to_web.md

 * GET vs POST requests

-- GET fetches data, whereas POST creates it.
+- GET asks for a server resource data, whereas POST asks to modify a resource.

 - POST is generally safer when dealing with sensitive data.